plone/plone.restapi/docs/source/breadcrumbs.md

 ---
 html_meta:
-  "description": ""
+  "description": "Get the breadcrumbs for the current page with plone.restapi."
-  "property=og:description": ""
+  "property=og:description": "Get the breadcrumbs for the current page with plone.restapi."
-  "property=og:title": ""
+  "property=og:title": "Breadcrumbs"
-  "keywords": "Plone, plone.restapi, REST, API"
+  "keywords": "Plone, plone.restapi, REST, API, Breadcrumbs"
 ---

 (breadcrumbs)=